What is HVAC and What does HVAC mean?

 To be able to power this type of thermostat, there should be a c-wire in your heating and cooling system.
 This Wi-Fi Thermostat is incompatible with high-voltage systems that operate at 110 volts or more.
 In addition to that, if you have thick wires that are attached with wire nuts, this thermostat is not suitable.

 The Nest Learning Thermostat is usually compatible with only the 24V low voltage systems.
 This does not include mini volt systems or high-voltage systems.
 Most low voltage systems work with the Nest Learning Thermostat.
-There are some low voltage systems, however, that are incompatible such as:

 If you're uncertain about the kind of system you have, you can switch off the power and remove the covering of your current thermostat.
 You will then be able to see the type of wires that are installed.
 Use a compatibility tool to test whether you can connect a Nest Thermostat to your system.